-- 1. Access the menu, press the [Menu]-key and rotate the [ENC] knob or use the $[\blacktriangle/ \nabla]$ -keys to choose Appendix subscripts and then press the [Select]-key to enter. - 2.
-Rotate the [ENC] knob or use the $[\blacktriangle/\nabla]$ -keys to choose GPS and press the [Select]-key to choose from the following options and procedures:

-(1) GPS Switch → press the [Select]-key to turn GPS On or Off;

-(2) GPS Serial Data \square / Upload SW $\downarrow \rightarrow$ press the [Select]-key \rightarrow rotate the [ENC] knob or use the $[\blacktriangle/\nabla]$ -keys to choose from one of the options of GPGGA, GPGSA, GPGSV, GPRMC → press the [Select]-key to tick or untick the option \rightarrow press the [Back]-key to return to the previous level.
+- 1. Access the menu, press the [Menu]-key and rotate the [ENC] knob or use the $[\blacktriangle/\blacktriangledown]$ -keys to choose Appendix $\blacksquare$ and then press the [Select]-key to enter. - 2.
+Rotate the [ENC] knob or use the $[\Delta/\nabla]$ -keys to choose GPS and press the [Select]-key to choose from the following options and procedures: - (1) GPS Switch → press the [Select]-key to turn GPS On or Off; - (2) GPS Serial Data ☐ / Upload SW ☐ → press the [Select]-key → rotate the [ENC] knob or use the [▲/▼]-keys to choose from one of the options of GPGGA, GPGSA, GPGSV, GPRMC → press the [Select]-key to tick or untick the option → press the [Back]-key to return to the previous level.

 Notes: All these options should be checked for APRS to work as expected.

-GPGGA: Global Positioning System Fix Data GPGSA: GPS DOP and active satellites GPGSV: GPS Satellites in view GPRMC: Recommended minimum specific GPS/Transit data
+GPGGA: Global Positioning System Fix Data

+GPGSA: GPS DOP and active satellites

+GPGSV: GPS Satellites in view

+GPRMC: Recommended minimum specific GPS/Transit data
-- (3) GroupInfo \rightarrow press the [Select]-key to enter the following options and procedures: - GPS Map \rightarrow press the [Select]-key to display the rough distance between the Radioddity DB25-D or GD-88 and other stations \rightarrow rotate the [ENC] knob or use the $[\blacktriangle/\nabla]$ -keys to choose between GroupMap and Location \rightarrow press the [Back]-key to return to the previous level. - GPS RXMsgs \rightarrow press the [Select]-key to display the list of received APRS messages \rightarrow rotate the [ENC] knob or use the [\blacktriangle/∇]-keys to choose the received message \rightarrow press the [Select]-key to display the full APRS data (date, time, longitude, latitude, altitude, speed) that had been received \rightarrow press the [Back]-key to return to the previous level.

-- GPS Location → press the [Select]-key to display the location information (date, time, longitude, latitude, altitude, speed) of the Radioddity DB25-D or GD-88 → rotate the [ENC] knob or use the [▲/▼]-keys to check GPS / GL received satellites information and signal strength (white: empty signal, red: weak signal, light blue: available signal) → press the [Select]-key to return to the previous level. - Clear RXMsg → press the [Select]-key to delete the received messages and return to the previous level. - (4) GPS Upload Chn → press the [Select]-key to check Zone, Chn and SendGap information → press the [Back]-key to return to the previous level.

-(5) Calibrator \rightarrow press the [Select]-key to choose from the following options:
+- (3) GroupInfo → press the [Select]-key to enter the following options and procedures: - GPS Map → press the [Select]-key to display the rough distance between the Radioddity DB25-D or GD-88 and other stations → rotate the [ENC] knob or use the [▲/▼]-keys to choose between GroupMap and Location → press the [Back]-key to return to the previous level. - GPS RXMsgs → press the [Select]-key to display the list of received APRS messages → rotate the [ENC] knob or use the [▲/▼]-keys to choose the received message → press the [Select]-key to display the full APRS data (date, time, longitude, latitude, altitude, speed) that had been received → press the [Back]-key to return to the previous level. - GPS Location → press the [Select]-key to display the location information (date, time, longitude, latitude, altitude, speed) of the Radioddity DB25-D or GD-88 → rotate the [ENC] knob or use the [▲/▼]-keys to check GPS / GL received satellites information and signal strength (white: empty signal, red: weak signal, light blue: available signal) → press the [Select]-key to return to the previous level. - Clear RXMsg → press the [Select]-key to delete the received messages and return to the previous level. - (4) GPS Upload Chn → press the [Select]-key to check Zone, Chn and SendGap information → press the [Back]-key to return to the previous level. - (5) Calibrator → press the [Select]-key to choose from the following options:

-- Auto \rightarrow press the [Select]-key to turn the Auto-function On / Off. - Manual → press the [Select]-key → Display Time zone and offset compared to UTC (Coordinated Universal Time) → rotate the [ENC] knob or use the [▲/▼]-keys to choose the desired time zone → press the [Select]-key to confirm → return to the previous level. - Notes: GPS needs to be allowed by software.
+- Auto → press the [Select]-key to turn the Auto-function On / Off. - Manual → press the [Select]-key → Display Time zone and offset compared to UTC (Coordinated Universal Time) → rotate the [ENC] knob or use the [▲/▼]-keys to choose the desired time zone → press the [Select]-key to confirm → return to the previous level.

+Notes: GPS needs to be allowed by software.
 Some GPS functions must be preset by software before use.
-For some GPS functions the radios' location must be identified successfully before use.
+For some GPS functions the radio location must be identified successfully before use.
 Some GPS functions require other users to have GPS functionality and their location been successfully identified as well before use.
 The GPS Distance calculation or the use of some functions is for reference only, which may cause errors due to some unexpected or environmental reasons.